|Nutrition Facts (per serving)|

 Add remaining coconut milk plus fish sauce and sugar, stirring everything together and briefly simmering (fish is cooked when it easily flakes—usually 5 to 7 minutes is enough (try not to overcook or fish will turn tough).

 Reduce heat to low and taste-test the sauce.
 If not flavorful enough, add a little more fish sauce; if too salty or spicy for your taste, add more coconut milk.
-More chili can be added if you prefer it spicier.
+More chile can be added if you prefer it spicier.
 Sprinkle over fresh coriander and serve immediately with Thai jasmine rice.

 - We like adding smallish chunks of potatoes.
 We add them first, 5 minutes before the eggplant as they take a little longer to cook.
 Tomatoes are also delicious and can also be added around the same time that you add the fish and bok choy.